School-of-the-Ancients/sota-beta/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the project root and add your Gemini credentials:
+3. (Optional) Create a `.env` file in the project root and add your Gemini credentials.
+The dev server will preload this value into your browser, but production visitors will paste their own key in the UI prompt:
    ```bash
    GEMINI_API_KEY=your_api_key_here
    ```